Syncleus/aparapi-examples/doc/UsersGuide.md

        System.out.println(“Kernel nid not execute on the GPU!”);
     }

-To obtain a runtime report of the execution mode of all kernel executions, set the com.syncleus.aparapi.enableExecutionModeReporting property to true when the JVM is launched.
+To obtain a runtime report of the execution mode of all kernel executions, set the com.aparapi.enableExecutionModeReporting property to true when the JVM is launched.

-    $ java –Djava.library.path=${APARAPI_DIR} –Dcom.syncleus.aparapi.enableExecutionModeReporting=true –cp ${APARAPI_DIR}/aparapi.jar;.
+    $ java –Djava.library.path=${APARAPI_DIR} –Dcom.aparapi.enableExecutionModeReporting=true –cp ${APARAPI_DIR}/aparapi.jar;.
 Squares

 ##Running the sample applications
 Aparapi includes two sample applications in the /samples subdirectory of the binary distribution zip file.